corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

   - Party B cannot consume a state in an invalid Tx 2 because if Tx 1 fails then the LockState will not be created as an output state thus Tx 2 cannot happen.
   - Since the LockState is consumed it cannot be used in multiple transactions similar Tx 2.
 The same applies to ConsiderationState.
 Furthermore, reference states are not used as part of this transaction so there is no risk of one state being used in multiple transactions.
   - Since it is a bilateral agreement, privacy is shared between the two participants.
+  - The crux here lies in whether the owner's signature is required to change the state ownership property.

 **2. Pre-permissioned pattern with encumbered states**